ia03/vummer/README.md

 # Vummer

-Vummer is a Discord bot that can run Python scripts.
-To do this securely, it creates an LXC container in which the code is run.
-Check out the Discord server [here.](https://discord.gg/2NGbScj)
+Vummer is a Discord bot that can run Python scripts using [Judge0.](https://github.com/judge0/api).
+Check out the Discord server
+[here.](https://discord.gg/2NGbScj)

 ## Install